 Scaly Leg Mites

 These pests attach to a chicken’s legs and then burrow beneath the scales – before eating the bird’s skin from the inside out.
-Beneath the scale there is now bacteria from the wate of the mites that can cause a deadly infection in the poultry bird.
+Beneath the scale, there are now bacteria that can cause a deadly infection in the poultry bird.

 Soak the legs of the chicken in warm water to soften the scale – the bird will HATE this.
 Never pull off scales even if they are loose, doing so will cause rips in the tender and sore skin on the chicken’s leg.